digital-blueprint/relay-core-connector-textfile-bundle/README.md

   # used to declare available attributes
   attributes:
     - name: ROLE_DEVELOPER
-      default_value: false # can be omitted: 'false' is the default value for boolean attributes
+      default_value: false # default value: 'null' for scalar and '[]' for array attributes
     - name: ORGANIZATION_UNITS
-      array: true # 'false' by default
+      array: true # default value: 'false'

   # used to define values for the attributes
-  # each mapping entry specifies a value for an attribute for one or many groups or users
+  # each mapping entry specifies a value for an attribute for one or many users and/or groups
   attribute_mapping:
     - name: ROLE_DEVELOPER
       groups: